victools/jsonschema-generator/jsonschema-maven-plugin/README.md

     </modules>
 </configuration>
 ```
-This configuration will only enable the Jackson module.
+This configuration will generate the schema by only using the Jackson module.

+There are three standard modules that can be used:
+- `Jackson`
+- `JavaxValidation`
+- `Swagger15`

 ### Defining the options for a module
 ```xml
 <configuration>